sameer-goel/aws-machine-learning/10_QnA.md

 - Amazon Kendra - NLP powered search
 - Amazon Lex - NLP bot

+## Questions on Data Prep

+Q. 20% Numeric Data is missing
+- Regression imputation
+- Regularization imputation

+Q. Classify good and bad sentences using LSTM
+- Vectorize sentenses -> Tarform them to NUMERIC with PADDING -> Use sentences as input

+## Questions Feature Selection and Engineering

 ### Standardization
 Standardization (also called z-score normalization) transforms your data such that the resulting distribution has a mean of 0 and a standard deviation of 1.
 <img src="https://i.imgur.com/GHwOoVO.gif" height="300" />